Amby Burfoot

 Ambrose Joel Burfoot (born August 19, 1946) is an American former marathoner whose peak competitive years came in the late 1960s and early 1970s.
 He was the winner of the 1968 Boston Marathon.
 After retiring from competition, he became a running journalist and author.
-Burfoot was editor-in-chief at Runner's World for many years, and both writes for the magazine and serves as its editor-at-large.
+Burfoot was editor-in-chief at Runner's World for many years.
+He currently serves as the editor-at-large for Marathon Handbook.

 Competition

 Amby Burfoot grew up in Groton, Connecticut, where he started running at Fitch Senior High School.
-His high school coach, John J. Kelley ("Kelley the Younger"), was the 1957 Boston Marathon winner and two-time U.S. Olympic marathoner (1956 and 1960 Olympics), and his influence led Burfoot to take up the marathon while still a collegian.
+He encountered Rudyard Kipling's "If—": "The poem's most famous line stopped me cold.
+It seemed a life lesson, something I should adopt as my personal mantra.
+And I did."

+Burfoot competed for the Wesleyan Cardinals track and field team in the NCAA.
 In his senior year at Wesleyan University, where Burfoot was the roommate and teammate of Bill Rodgers, Burfoot won the Boston Marathon.
 An injury caused by running a steeplechase race in a collegiate track meet later that spring prevented Burfoot from being fully prepared for that year's Olympic Trials marathon.

 Burfoot's influence on Rodgers, who went on to win the Boston Marathon four times, provided a link in a four-athlete Boston tradition starting with John A. Kelley ("Kelley the Elder") and continuing through Kelley the Younger, Burfoot, and Rodgers.

 In the Fukuoka Marathon in Japan in December 1968, Burfoot ran a personal best time of 2:14:28.8, which was one second from the American marathon record at the time.

 At its peak, Burfoot's training often included high mileage weeks of 100–140 mi done at a relatively slow pace.

 As of 2015, he had run the Manchester Road Race 53 times in a row besting the streak of barefoot runner, Charlie "Doc" Robbins.
 In the process, he won Manchester nine times.
 Burfoot also continues to run the Boston Marathon at five-year intervals, marking his 1968 win.
 He ran the 2013 Boston Marathon but was stopped three-quarters of a mile from completion after a terrorist attack near the finish line.
-He has run Boston each year since returning for 2014, in what Burfoot calls "the most glorious marathon ever because of the great people of Boston."
+Each year since returning for 2014, Burfoot has run "the most glorious marathon ever because of the great people of Boston."